 – have an acquired brain injury

 – be under 50 years of age at the time of first application, further applications can be made up until under 55 years of age only

-– be registered with the Department of Human Services (DHS) on the Disability Support Register (DSR) in Victoria, or an equivalent register in the applicant’s Australian State of residence.
+– be registered with the Department of Human Services (DHS) on the Disability Support Register (DSR) in Victoria, or an equivalent register in the applicant’s Australian State of residence, or a NDIS participant.

 Anyone wishing to make an application on behalf of a client or family member should review the application guidelines and complete an application form, which should be forwarded to the JMB Foundation – together with any relevant supporting documents – via email to email@example.com or by post to PO Box 2281, Hawthorn, Vic 3122.

 If you have any questions or require assistance with your application, please contact email@example.com or call Paula Mahoney on 0410 657 627.